BoidCMS/boidcms.github.io/_coverpage.md

 # BoidCMS <small>v2.1.0 <sup>18KB</sup></small>

-> Developed using PHP and JSON, Ready to power your simple websites.
+> Built with PHP and JSON, it powers simple websites.

 - Flat file CMS for building simple websites and blogs